Rahmanism/randomfiles/README.md

 # RandomFiles

-There was a feature in Windows Media Player that let user to set a size (e.g. 1GB), and set the destination (e.g. flash-memory), and it copied that size of randomly selected music files to that destination.
+There was a feature in Windows Media Player that let user to set a size (e.g. 1GB), and set the destination (e.g. flash-memory), and it copied that size of randomly selected music files to the specified destination.
 Nowadays I don't use the Windows Media Player, so I thought I should write a small app to do it for myself.
 This is the result of that thought!

 ---